POWER-KI/GPT/README.md

 *  <a href="https://github.com/POWER-KI/GPT/tree/main/DEMO-03"> DEMO-03: GPT-DEBATE  </a> "Which came first, the egg or the chicken?".

 ## TRAIN GPT on POWER-KI programming
-<a href="https://github.com/POWER-KI/GPT/tree/main/DOC/readme.md">Documents</a> useful for GPT train.
+<a href="https://github.com/POWER-KI/GPT/tree/main/DOC/readme.md">Documents</a> useful for GPT train and uderstanding POWER-KI programming.

 ## ABOUT
 <a href="https://github.com/POWER-KI"> POWER-KI on GitHub</a>